WernerFP/vivaldi-clear-engagement.sh/README.md

 The Vivaldi command "*Clear browser data*" does not delete engagement data.
 The only way to eliminate them is to call the Chromium function "*Clear browsing data*" in `chrome://settings/clearBrowserData`.

-There are some WebExtensions to clean up the browser profile (such as *Click&Clean*, *Clear Browsing Data*, *Forget It* etc.), but also do not delete the engagement data.
+There are some WebExtensions to clean up the browser profile (such as *Click&Clean*, *Clear Browsing Data*, *Forget It* etc.), but they also do not delete the engagement data.

 ## Bash Script
 The engagement data are stored in these files:<br/>